Skip to content

 Every MetaKube Node has one address of type InternalIP: the private IP in the OpenStack network of the cluster.

-They have another address of type ExternalIP in case the MachineDeployment is configured to use floating IPs.
+Nodes also get an address of type ExternalIP when the MachineDeployment configuration enables floating IPs.

 Pod traffic

-Nodes act as gateways for in the Pod network.
+Nodes act as gateways for traffic in the Pod network.

 Floating IPs